Hoontarx/ACIT2420-Assignment2/README.md

 - -i: This will install the packages located in the packages file

 - -s: This will create the necessary symbolic links to use the configuration files hosted on gitlab
 ## Project 2 - Creating a New User
+In this project, a script has been made to create a new user without the use of useradd.
+This has been done by writing the new user information to /etc/passwd and new group information to /etc/group.
+Using getopts the script allows the user to select the username, add additional user info, and select the shell they would like to use.
+The UID and GID are generated behind the scenes and the home directory is created based off the username supplied assuming it isn't already taken.

+When running the command it takes multiple flags, however, it checks to see if any are empty.
+If there is an empty parameter, the script will exit.
+These flags include:
+- -u: This is for the username
+- -d: This is for the ids
+- -i: This is for user info
+- -s: This is for the shell

+The general usage when running the command is the following: sudo ./new-user-script -u USERNAME -d -i "USER_INFO" -s SHELL

+In the actual script, please ignore the "<" and ">" and don't actually type those, they are just there to show you where you need to enter information.